Request An Appointment

-If your periodontitis is severe, dental surgery may be required.
-Surgical therapies include:
+If your periodontitis is severe, you may require dental surgery.

 1. Pocket reduction surgery (flap surgery)

 Periodontitis can destroy your gum tissues causing gum recession.
 Receding gums exposes your dental roots and negatively affects your appearance as well as your teeth.
-In order to repair receded gums, a small amount of tissue from the roof of your mouth or from a donor can be grafted to the affected site.
+To repair receded gums, a small amount of tissue from the roof of your mouth or a donor can be grafted to the affected site.

-Brush and least twice a day or ideally after each each meal.
+- Brush at least twice a day or, ideally, after each meal.

 Oral Health Is Self-Care

 It may feel like a constant battle against nature and millions of microscopic, harmful microbes.
 However, now with the right knowledge, you are in control.